Byrne Criminal Justice Innovation

-Focus Area: Violent Crime, Drug-Related Crime, Vagrancy Crime Related to Homelessness
+Challenges: Violent Crime, Drug-Related Crime, Vagrancy Crime Related to Homelessness

 The City of Wichita has encouraged and nurtured the development of the Entertainment Old Town District (OTD), which is within the defined boundaries for Project HOPE, where citizens can gather for dining and entertainment, socialize, and conduct business.
 The median household income is $25,545 and school performance is ranked as poor.
 The target area lies within census tract 0043.00, which has a high poverty rate of 31.6 percent.
 The area has seen substantial growth in business, visitation, tourism, and new residential development.
 With this growth, the area has experienced a rise in criminal activity, including violent crimes involving firearms.

 There has also been an increase in mental crises over the last 10 years in Wichita.
 With gaps in the mental health system, Wichita Police Department (WPD) officers, particularly the Homeless Outreach Team (HOT), have struggled to address gaps in the mental healthcare system, and WPD continues to be relied upon by the community as the primary responders to a mental health crisis.
 Additionally, with the ongoing national conversation on controversial police-related shootings and a growing focus on how police address calls for service involving mental health, police officers in the WPD are feeling increased scrutiny coupled with decreasing community trust.